-To secure a booking, the Company must receive payment of the minimum deposit of 60% of the total price, per person, (or full payment if booking within 30 days of the booking).
+To secure a booking, the Company must receive payment of the total price.
 All clients (including anyone who is added or substituted at a later date), whether booking in person, by telephone, via our website, by e-mail or facsimile or by any other means, will be deemed to have agreed to the following four conditions:

 - they have read and accepted our booking conditions and general information pages on our website.